 - a.
-The Entity has legal ownership or control of all CoC Material used by Outsourcing - b.
+The Entity has legal ownership or control of all CoC Material used by Outsourcing Contractors - b.
 Any Outsourcing Contractor shall not outsource any processing, treatment or manufacturing of CoC Material to any other contractor. - c.
 The Entity has assessed the risk of potential Non-Conformance with the ASI CoC Standard resulting from the engagement of each Outsourcing Contractor included within the CoC Certification Scope and determined that the risk is acceptable.

-This Criterion applies where the Entity uses Outsourcing Contractors that takes custody of CoC Material that they own or control.
+This criterion applies where the Entity uses Outsourcing Contractors that takes Custody of CoC Material that they own or Control.

-- Criterion 2.2 contains the conditions under which Outsourcing Contractors may be added to an Entity's CoC Certification Scope. - 2.2(a) requires that ownership or Control of the CoC Materials being outsourced is retained by the Entity.
-'Control' of CoC Material could be demonstrated through quality Management Systems, customer specifications and/or contractual agreements. - Control can be demonstrated by establishing documented processes to reconcile the processing, treatment or manufacturing services commissioned match with the end result.
-This includes reconciliation of the quantity of material on the dispatch dockets with quantities noted on the transport certificates when the material is returned. - Note that the Outsourcing Contractors Section does not apply to tolling arrangements or similar where the type of CoC Material is changed through the activity of the third party Business (e.g., transforming ASI Bauxite into ASI Alumina, ASI Alumina into ASI Aluminium or Eligible Scrap (including Dross and other aluminium containing wastes) into ASI Aluminium - 2.2(b) requires that there is no further outsourcing by the Outsourcing Contractor of processing, treatment or manufacturing of the CoC Material.
-Further outsourcing would not be controlled under the ASI CoC Standard because the sub-Contractor is not covered by the Entity's Management System and CoC Certification Scope.
+Ownership or Control of the CoC Materials being outsourced is retained by the Entity.
+'Control' of CoC Material could be demonstrated through quality Management Systems, customer specifications and/or contractual agreements.

+Control can be demonstrated by establishing documented processes to reconcile the processing, treatment or manufacturing services commissioned match with the end result.
+This includes reconciliation of the quantity of material on the dispatch dockets with quantities noted on the transport certificates when the material is returned.

+Implementation - Risk assessment

-- o If that sub-Contractor is to be included in the CoC Certification Scope of the Entity, they would need to meet the Criteria of 2.2. - 2.2(c) requires that the risks of potential Non-Conformance with the ASI CoC Standard resulting from the engagement of each Outsourcing Contractor have been assessed and determined acceptable.
-A finding of acceptable risk should be authorised by a responsible person and recorded. - The risk assessment should be based on a reasonable level of familiarity with each Outsourcing Contractor, which may require site visits. - The risk assessment should be regularly updated: at least every 12-18 months is recommended, in preparation for Certification and Surveillance Audits, or more frequently as required. - o If the risks of one or more Outsourcing Contractor/s are determined to not be acceptable, the Entity can investigate options for mitigating the risks.
-These could include capacity building with the Outsourcing Contractor, investigating alternative suppliers, or taking a staged approach to building CoC supply chains. - The addition of Outsourcing Contractors to an Entity's CoC Certification Scope is addressed in the ASI Assurance Manual.
+In situation, when an Entity finds the risks of potential Non-Conformance with the ASI CoC Standard resulting from the engagement of each Outsourcing Contractor, assessment and acceptance of the risk should be authorised by a responsible person and recorded.

+- The risk assessment should be based on a reasonable level of familiarity with each Outsourcing Contractor, which may require site visits. - The risk assessment should be regularly updated: at least every 12-18 months is recommended, in preparation for Certification and Surveillance Audits, or more frequently as required. - If the risks of one or more Outsourcing Contractor/s are determined to not be acceptable, the Entity can investigate options for mitigating the risks.
+These could include capacity building with the Outsourcing Contractor, investigating alternative suppliers, or taking a staged approach to building CoC supply chains.

+The addition of Outsourcing Contractors to an Entity's CoC Certification Scope is addressed in the ASI Assurance Manual.
 In general terms, all changes require notification to the Auditor and ASI Secretariat.
 Usually this would form part of the next assessment, but there could be provision for desk-based approval by the Auditor based on the Entity's risk assessment of the Outsourcing Contractor.
-The ability to do this would be tied into the Overall Risk Maturity Rating for the Entity.
+The ability to do this would be tied into the Overall Maturity Rating for the Entity.